danielroa98/Postgrad-ML/README.md

 ## Files inside this project

 1. [Anaconda Environmenrs](./Anaconda%20Environments/)
-    - Repository used to contain the libraries used during my postgraduate program.
+    - Folder used to contain the environments used during my postgraduate program.
-    - This may not be updated very frequently.
+    - This may not be updated very frequently, unless a module in the program adds a new library.

 2. [Module 1](./Modulo-1/)
     - [Datasets](./Module-1/Datasets/)